NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Faultless Defense.md

 * * *

 As you are struck, your steely determination reminds those who fight you that they are destined to be no more than footnotes in your tale.
 Spend a Mythic Point to gain resistance equal to half your level to the triggering damage, and then attempt a Strike at mythic proficiency against the creature that attacked you.
-If the Strike hits and deals damage, the creature is also [[Conditions/Slowed|Slowed 1]].
+If the Strike hits and deals damage, the creature is also [[Slowed|Slowed 1]].

 *Source: Pathfinder War of Immortals*
 *ORC*